 Mark Windham Paradigm

-I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
+I debated policy at nationals in high school and on the NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
 After 24 years as a lawyer, specializing death penalty defense, I became a Superior Court Judge in 2008.
-As a parent I have returned to the activity, founding a program at New Roads School and coaching for five years.
+As a parent I have returned to the activity, founding a program at New Roads School and coaching for six years.
 I am indeed a parent judge, but one who understands why you have a perm spike in your K thesis.

 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
-I endeavor to adhere to your norms, but I reconcile this with my professional experience, which is grounded in real human controversy with consequences to human life and liberty.
-Your argumentation may be just as sophisticated as that of the lawyers, but courtroom rules are different.
-At tournaments I do my best to respect generally accepted debate theory.
+I adhere to debate norms and respect generally accepted debate theory.

 I'm a ‘policy maker’ in that I weigh impacts and a ‘Tabula Rasa’ judge in that I am an open-minded skeptic.
 You have the burden of persuasion on claims you assert, requiring sufficient warrant; dropping is concession, but not equivalent to proof.
 Sophistry has no weight.
-Delusionary impact scenarios are not persuasive; prove real links.
+Highly unlikely impact scenarios are not persuasive; prove real links.
 Regardlesss of points of order I protect the flow.